gpsaggese/umd_data605/projects/tutorial_git/tutorial_git.md

   nothing added to commit but untracked files present (use "git add" to track)
   ```
 - Now there is a file in Git that is not tracked
-- Adding to the staging area
+- Adding it to the staging area
   ```
   > git add hello.py
   > git status